 CoCalc Tutorial Series: the Essential Guide

 A quick glimpse of the upcoming tutorial series from your favorite cloud-based computational software.
 What to expect content-wise, and how to best utilize these new resources to complement the Instructor Guide, Student Guide, and existing Documentation on CoCalc’s main website.
 Reach out to request additional content!

 William Stein: Creator of CoCalc

-This article focuses on William Stein, the creator of CoCalc and founder/CEO of SageMath, Inc. He has an amazing backstory which has ultimately led to his unique perspective on open-source mathematical software, the pros/cons of commercialized products, and life in general as an academic and software executive.
+This article focuses on William Stein, the creator of CoCalc and founder/CEO of SageMath, Inc. He has a fantastic backstory that motivates his unique perspective on open-source mathematical software, the pros/cons of commercialized products, and life in general as an academic and software executive.

 Get new content delivered directly to your inbox.